ThrowJojo/react-native-overlays-android/README.md

 # react-native-overlays-android

 Just a library to request permissions for drawing overlays in Android.
-This library was mostly wrote in Kotlin, so if you use it(and aren't already using Kotlin) your build times will increase slightly.
+This library was mostly wrote in Kotlin, so if you use it(and aren't already using Kotlin in your project) your build times will increase slightly.

 ## Getting started